Pedro-51/GyroCube/README.md

-    Creation of an Application to facilitate calibration and motor testing, Merging the main program with the motors test program, Creation of a printed circuit for those who wish to have a beautiful object (coming soon), Addition of a Power button,
+    Creation of an Application to facilitate calibration and motor testing, Merging the main program with the motors test program, Creation of a printed circuit for those who wish to have a beautiful object [link](https://www.pcbway.com/project/shareproject/GyroCube_v1_1_5d583cf0.html)
+    Addition of a Power button,
     Addition of a button to turn on the LEDs and change their colors, Modified the face files for placing the switches in 12 and 16mm.
 Thanks to dinomight.